charliewhitfield/ivoyager_table_importer/README.md

 The latter is recommended so you can maintain version control without need for downloading, extracting, copy/pasting, etc.

 **WIP - This will change when it is a real editor plugin!** We suggest you then add addons/ivoyager_table_importer/table_data.gd as an autoload named 'IVTableData'.
+All postprocessed, typed data can be accessed via IVTableData.

 Use IVTableData.import_tables() and IVTableData.postprocess_tables() specifying tables to process, unit-conversion dictionaries (or use defaults), and other options.

 ## General File Format for Tables